medialab/xan/docs/cmd/sample.md

     --seed <number>        RNG seed.
     -w, --weight <column>  Column containing weights to bias the sample.
     -g, --groupby <cols>   Return a sample per group.
+    -S, --sorted           Use with -g/--groupby to indicate that input is sorted on group columns so the command can run faster and use memory proportional on sample size rather than group cardinality.
     -§, --cursed           Return a c̵̱̝͆̓ṳ̷̔r̶̡͇͓̍̇š̷̠̎e̶̜̝̿́d̸͔̈́̀ sample from a Lovecraftian kinda-uniform distribution (source: trust me), without requiring to read the whole file.
 Instead, we will randomly jump through it